Practice duels

 -

-90/500OnlineWelcome to the OCECraft Network.
-Season 4 is live, giving everyone a fresh start to build, grind, and compete in a pure survival world with PvP.
+110/500OnlineWelcome to the OCECraft Network.
+Season 4 is live with a fresh survival world for building, grinding, and competing with PvP.
 This season keeps our Ranked SMP twist: defeat ranked players to swap ranks with them.
-Ranked…
+Ranked players also receive…